ux-phi

 The German Romanticism Experience

 You arrive in Jena as a young theology student from Tübingen, drawn by Fichte's reputation, but Fichte has just been forced out of the University.
 What do you do now?
 Attend Schelling's lectures on Naturphilosophie.
 Argue about irony and art with Friedrich Schlegel and August Schlegel.
-Meet Caroline Schlegel, the center of everything.
+Meet Caroline Schlegel, the center of the Jena social and intellectual world.
 Spar with the wünderkind Schelling.
-Watch Hegel arrive with nothing but a manuscript.
-Stay until the world spirit, Napoleon, rides through on horseback.
+Stick around until Hegel shows up in 1801 with his fashionable "Titus" haircut (Napoleon's haircut), and maybe even until the world spirit, Napoleon himself, rides through on horseback in 1806.

 In development